angularbuilders/angular-budget/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+Run `npm i` after clone or fork

 ## Development server

 Run `npm start` for a dev server.
-Navigate to `http://localhost:420/`.
-The app will automatically reload if you change any of the source files.1
+Navigate to `http://localhost:4210/`.
+The app will automatically reload if you change any of the source files

 ## Versión release